PRINCIE-KIDKAY/docker-MySQL-DB/README.md

 # docker-MySQL-DB

-This project provides a simple `docker-compose` setup for running a PostgreSQL database with Adminer (a lightweight database management tool).
+This project provides a simple `docker-compose` setup for running a MySQL database with Adminer (a lightweight database management tool).

 ## 📦 Requirements